 If Dr Stander attended to your baby after his or her birth in hospital, you will be contacted to arrange a follow-up visit at the practice within 5 days of discharge from hospital, as well as an appointment for a routine check-up at 6 weeks, usually arranged for the same day you have a check-up with your obstetrician.

-Routine immunisations are done at 6 weeks, 10 weeks and 14 weeks in the first few months of your baby’s life.
+Routine immunizations are done at 6 weeks, 10 weeks and 14 weeks in the first few months of your baby’s life.
 This is irrespective of whether your baby was born prematurely or at term.
-The practice will arrange for your baby’s immunization at one of the private baby immunization facilities available in Worcester.
+The practice will arrange for your baby’s immunizations at our in-house immunization clinic, Kleinding Kliniek.

 It is recommended to have your baby’s hearing tested after birth.
 The hearing test can be arranged with the following audiologists in Worcester :

 Elda Van Dijk 082 331 8889 (66 Fairbairn Street)